* Bonds rally across credit spectrum, led by peripherals

 sensitive than usual to U.S. data releases.

-Figures on Thursday showed U.S. retail sales rose more than
+week while retail sales rose more than expected in May.

 Against the backdrop of mixed U.S. data, Commerzbank said in